 I had always heard that train journeys in Sri Lanka are dreamy and breathtaking.
 And honestly, during my solo trip to Sri Lanka, I wanted to experience the train journey just to see if it was worth the hype.
 While the most famous route is the 7 to 8–hour ride from Kandy to Ella, I

 While searching for Airbnbs in Chiang Mai, we stumbled upon this charming homestay called Lucklub, nestled within what the description called an artists’ village, just 7 km from the city center.
-The name ‘Baan Kang Wat’ was mentioned in the description – and it was a place I had never heard of before!
-Curious enough,
+The name ‘Baan Kang Wat’ was mentioned in the description, and it was a place I had never heard of before!
+Curiously enough, I

 To the people I met in Egypt, It’s been nearly a month since we returned from Egypt, but I’m still suffering from post-trip blues.
 Even now, I wake up thinking about those slow mornings in Zamalek, sipping pistachio lattes from the cozy coffee shop next door, strolling through quiet streets that eventually spilled into the